tomas-fryza/vhdl-course/Labs/03-vivado/README.md

 ## Lab assignment

 1. Preparation tasks (done before the lab at home).
 Submit:
-    * Connection of 16 slide switches and 16 LEDs on Nexys A7 board.
+    * Figure or table with connection of 16 slide switches and 16 LEDs on Nexys A7 board.

 2. Two-bit wide 4-to-1 multiplexer.
 Submit:
     * Listing of VHDL architecture from source file `mux_2bit_4to1.vhd` with syntax highlighting,
     * Listing of VHDL stimulus process from testbench file `tb_mux_2bit_4to1.vhd` with syntax highlighting,
-    * Screenshot with simulated time waveforms.
+    * Screenshot with simulated time waveforms; always put all inputs and outputs.

 3. A Vivado tutorial.
 Submit:
-    * Your tutorial for Vivado design flow: project creation, adding source file, adding testbench file, adding XDC constraints file, running simulation.
+    * Your tutorial for Vivado design flow: project creation, adding source file, adding testbench file, running simulation, (adding XDC constraints file).

 *Prepare all tasks in your README file `Digital-electronics-1/Labs/03-vivado/README.md`, [export/print it to PDF](https://github.com/tomas-fryza/Digital-electronics-1/wiki/Export-MD-to-PDF), use [BUT e-learning](https://moodle.vutbr.cz/) web page and submit a single PDF file.
 The deadline for submitting the task is the day before the next laboratory exercise.*